Was it just a matter of time?

 The big IF: Potential benefits for self-publishing writers

-So what happens if an author, frustrated by years of no response, rejection or disinterest from the traditional folks decides to self-publish with one of ASI’s imprints?
+Also, what happens if an author, frustrated by years of no response, rejection, or disinterest from the traditional folks decides to self-publish with one of ASI’s imprints?
 Will signing on with ASI get the author an audience with Penguin?
 Will Penguin really play a “big role” in distributing, marketing and promoting that self-published book, like Makinson said?
+Those who are looking to promote their works may want to consider making use of the services of a company like Northwest Signs & Apparel who can produce custom promotional material for whatever project you have going on, which is ideal for generating a buzz if you work independently.

 I asked Keith Ogorek about this.
 Here’s our exchange: